Do study spaces shape economics students' learning?

 How do communal spaces strengthen an economics learning community?

-Common rooms and informal study areas support belonging and academic discussion.
-When these spaces sit close to staff offices and seminar rooms, and when sessions routinely connect economic models to everyday data and policy debates, students use them to extend learning through peer explanation and collaborative problem‑solving.
-The result is a more integrated learning community that supports both attainment and wellbeing.
+Common rooms and informal study areas support belonging as well as academic discussion.
+When these spaces sit close to staff offices and seminar rooms, students can extend learning through peer explanation, collaborative problem-solving, and clearer communication between economics students and staff outside formal teaching.
+The benefit is a stronger learning community that supports both attainment and wellbeing, especially in subjects where students learn by talking through models and evidence together.

 What should economics teams take forward?

 Treat study spaces as part of programme design.
-Coordinate estates, library, IT and module leads around assessment timelines; make resource access obvious and reliable; and ensure students can choose between silent, collaborative and online options that fit around their lives.
-This reduces avoidable friction, supports assessment literacy and helps students spend time on task rather than on logistics.
+Coordinate estates, library, IT, and module leads around assessment timelines; make resource access obvious and reliable; and give students a choice of silent, collaborative, and online options that fit around their lives.
+This reduces avoidable friction, strengthens assessment literacy, and helps students spend more time learning and less time managing logistics.

 How Student Voice Analytics helps you